hzeller/folve/README.md

 the output is filtered on-the-fly, otherwise the original file is returned.

-If you gave Folve the flag -p with an status port, it will serve current status information on a http server; e.g. With `./folve ... -p 17322` have a look on
+If you gave Folve the flag -p with an status port, it will serve current status information on a http server; e.g. With `folve ... -p 17322` have a look on

   http://localhost:17322/